Logius-standaarden/authzen-nlgov/sections/information-model.md

 #### <span class="nlgov-add">W3C Trace Context</span>

-<span class="nlgov-add">To enable tracing of requests request identifiers MUST be included in the evaluation request.
+<span class="nlgov-add">To enable tracing of requests, request identifiers SHOULD be included in the evaluation request.
 Request identifiers SHOULD be included in the Context object.
-They SHOULD be in the form of `tracestate`, `traceparent` as defined by [[trace-context-1]].</span>
+They SHOULD be in the form of `tracestate` and `traceparent` values as defined by [[trace-context-1]].</span>

-<span class="nlgov-add">When included, the W3C Trace Context SHOULD be included in Context object using the following keys:</span>
+<span class="nlgov-add">When included, the W3C Trace Context SHOULD be included in the Context object using the following keys:</span>

 <span class="nlgov-add">`traceparent`:
 : REQUIRED.
 An string value containing a value as defined in Section 3.2.2 of [[trace-context-1]]</span>

+<span class="nlgov-add">`tracestate`:
+: REQUIRED.
+An string value containing a value as defined in Section 3.3.1.1 of [[trace-context-1]]</span>

 #### <span class="nlgov-add">Verifiable claims</span>